1977 Volkswagen Polo: Retro Road Test.

 The small-block engines are simple and well-trusted, especially as the technology was also used in the second-generation Polo.
 Rust is a major enemy for all water-cooled Volkswagens of this era, and the Polo is no exception.
 You need to pay close attention to the front wings, bonnet and rear wheelarches, as well as the sills and floor.
 New body panels for the Mk1 Polo aren’t prohibitively expensive, though.

 Other things to look out for are corroded fuel filler necks and leaky oil pumps.
-Rear light lenses and seals can also leak.
-Of course, being a workaday car, some examples have limited service history after the first decade or so, but that shouldn’t bother you too much.
+Rear light lenses and seals can also let water through.
+Of course, being a workaday car, some examples have a limited service history after the first decade or so, but that shouldn’t bother you too much.
+Judge each car on its condition and try not to be picky about spec.

-Basic ’N’ models are quite, well, basic, but the Polo L, LS and GLS come with such luxuries as carpets, along with chrome trim for the exterior and bumpers.
+Basic ’N’ models are quite, well, basic, but the Polo L, LS and GLS came with such luxuries as carpets, plus chrome trim for the exterior and bumpers.

 Should I buy one?

 If you fancy a 1970s hatchback as a starter classic and don’t want the default VW Golf, the Polo makes for a sensible choice.
-Pretty styling, economical engines, bright colours and thorough engineering all make it an enticing prospect.
+Pretty Audi-influenced styling, economical engines, bright colours and thorough engineering all enhance its appeal.

-More plentiful than some of its rivals and remarkably solidly built, despite its light weight, the original Polo is supported by a keen bunch of enthusiasts who will welcome you into the vibrant VW scene.
+More plentiful than some of its rivals and remarkably solidly built (despite its light weight), the original Polo is supported by a keen bunch of enthusiasts who will welcome you into the vibrant Volkswagen scene.

 Volkswagen Polo L RRT